Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Output Message** : Must not have duplicate name in x-ms-enum extension , make sure every x-ms-enum name unique.

-**Description** : Property name in x-ms-extension is required , the rule is introduced to avoid duplicate x-ms-enum name.
+**Description** : Must not have duplicate name in x-ms-enum extension.

 **CreatedAt**: March 18, 2020